Msameim181/Python-Logging-Best-Practice/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/chromatrace.svg)]()

-Chromatrace is a Python package designed for advanced logging capabilities, including trace and request ID management.
+Chromatrace is a Python package designed for advanced logging capabilities, including trace and request ID management along with process ID.
 It provides a flexible logging configuration and supports colored logging for better visibility.

 I believe that logging is an essential part of any application, and it is crucial to have a well-organized and structured logging system.
 Chromatrace aims to provide a simple and easy-to-use logging system that can be integrated into any Python application.
 In simple terms, Chromatrace is a Best Practice of Logging in Python.